lawybanx/hello-world/README.md

 # hello-world
 The beginning...
-Hello humanoids, i'm fugitoid, an android from an advanced race of super intelligent aliens an i'm here to wipe out all life on Earth to prepare for my people's arrival.
+Hello humanoids, i'm fugitoid, an android from and advanced race of super intelligent aliens an i'm here to wipe out all life on Earth to prepare for my people's arrival.